-The first fraternity, Phi Beta Kappa, was formed at the College of William & Mary in 1776, and the first sorority, Kappa Alpha Theta, organized in 1870.
-Today, many other Greek letter organizations exist on most campuses in the U.S. and Canada.
+The first fraternity, Phi Beta Kappa, was formed at the College of William & Mary in 1776, and the first sorority, Alpha Delta Pi, organized in 1851.
+Today, many other Greek-letter organizations exist on most campuses in the U.S. and Canada.
 The first organization established at Johns Hopkins University was in 1877.

 Participation in fraternity and sorority life reaps immediate benefits and some advantages that can last a lifetime.
 When you join a fraternity or sorority, the benefits are numerous and shouldn’t be ignored when considering becoming a potential new member.